Impact

 We bring cases that provide rich opportunities for student learning to train the next generation of civil rights litigators and advocates.

-The Clinic has achieved significant student engagement and reach in its first two years
+The Clinic has achieved significant student engagement and reach in its first four years

-Clinical students in the Clinic’s first four years
+Clinical students in the Clinic’s first five years

 Student clinical hours